Pain Therapy

 Are there any risks?

-Pain, and swelling of the injection site, although rare, are the most common complaints after a injection.
+Pain, and swelling of the treatment site are the most common symptoms.
 These normally clear up within 24-48 hours with just some ice and pain relievers.
 If severe swelling occurs you should return to the clinic as soon as possible.

 Take the First Step